LeeMoriya/Expedition/README.md

 **Perks**
 - Start with reinforced karma
 - Start with neuron glow
-- Expand possible starting locations
+- Start with a Vulture Mask
 - Start with higher karma
 - All slugcats move faster